vouch-opensource/fugato/README.md

 the specifics of the API permits the efficient generation of long command sequences without needing to adopt sophisticated search strategies.

-Once the command sequence is generated these can run however you see fit.
-These can also be written to files which can be run later as sophisticated regression tests unlikely to every be written or maintained by a human.
+Once the command sequence is generated these be can run however you see fit.

-In this sense state-gen is not a testing framework or methodology.
+In this sense state-gen is not a testing framework or even a methodology.
 It simply generates commands and supports shrinking.
 The user can leverage existing testing tools without having to learn new concepts beyond the task of command generation.